 19. Don’t Chase

 Don’t overthink your move.
 If you want to be in a certain market, just get in, but have a solid thesis.
 When you chase, sometimes emotions kick in and enable you to get caught up in the market.
 In that event, you’re not playing the market, the market is playing you.

 20. Don’t Be Afraid to Sell Your Losers

 Don’t let a few loses hurt your mentality or portfolio.
 Get out and move on when a trade isn’t working out the way you thought it would.
 Holding onto a stock, especially if it is not working in your favor is never smart.

 BigBeat’s favorite saying is “If the market doesn’t humble you, then you ain’t playing it.”

 Being in the market is the only way to actually make money in the market.
 If you make a bad trade or it doesn’t go as planned, move on and try again.
 The more you trade, the more you learn.
 Getting familiar with market trends and different positions is only going to help you leverage the market and play it in your favor.

 BigBeat’s set of 20 rules have helped him, and other traders, gain success over the years.

 Whether you’re just starting out with trading or you just want a little advice, these rules are a good starting point to build your strategy.
 Personal development and continuous learning is always helpful and helps you stay current and on the cutting edge.
-If you would like to set up a strategy session with Steven “BigBeat” Orr, head to his Calendly page.
+If you would like to set up a paid strategy session with Steven “BigBeat” Orr, head to his Calendly page.